Everett Klippert

-George Everett Klippert (September 6, 1926 – August 7, 1996) was the last person in Canada to be arrested, charged, prosecuted, convicted, and imprisoned for gross indecency before the decriminalization of homosexual acts in 1969; the reform was a direct result of the Klippert case.
+George Everett Klippert (September 6, 1926 – August 7, 1996) was the last person in Canada to be arrested, charged, prosecuted, convicted, and imprisoned for gross indecency before the decriminalization of homosexual acts in 1969; decriminalization was a direct result of the Klippert case.

 Klippert, originally from Kindersley, Saskatchewan, was raised in Calgary, Alberta.
 In 1960 he was convicted on eighteen charges of gross indecency and sentenced to four years' imprisonment.
 Upon his release, he moved to northern Canada.
 He was working as a mechanic in Pine Point, Northwest Territories, in 1965 when he was picked up by police for questioning in connection with a case of suspected arson.
 Although he was found not to have had any involvement in the fire, Klippert voluntarily admitted to having had recent consensual homosexual relations with four different adult men.
 He was subsequently arrested and charged with four counts of "gross indecency".

 A court-ordered psychiatrist assessed Klippert as "incurably homosexual", and Klippert was sentenced to "preventive detention" (that is, indefinitely) as a dangerous sexual offender.
 Klippert appealed to the Court of Appeal for the Northwest Territories; his appeal was dismissed.
 He then appealed to the Supreme Court of Canada; his appeal was dismissed on November 7, 1967, in a controversial 3–2 decision.